Skip to content

 A key realisation from the recent negotiations on climate and health has been that partnerships between research bodies, governments, donors, and the private sector will be key to mitigate impacts.
 Employers have a key role in understanding and responding to these changes to protect their people and assets.
 A proactive approach to assessing the vulnerability and mitigation of infectious disease outbreaks exacerbated by climate change can enhance your business continuity plans, supply chain resilience, employee productivity and absenteeism.

-At a macro level, the United Kingdom government has assessed that the most serious potential risks facing the country are pandemics and the outbreak of an emerging infectious disease (see chart below).
+At a macro level, the United Kingdom government has assessed that the most serious potential risks facing the country are pandemics and the outbreak of an emerging infectious disease.
 This official government risk assessment aligns closely with other risk modellers, such as Metabiota and Airfinity, which estimate a strong likelihood of another pandemic with a similar magnitude as COVID-19 occurring in the coming decades.
 Such alarmingly high likelihoods for risk scenarios would ordinarily trigger business action, yet we somehow run the risk of entering another cycle of fear and neglect.

 Research has shown that climate-induced temperature changes have even affected cycles of familiar infectious diseases like dengue and influenza, with flu epidemics, for example, more likely following a winter with higher-than-average temperatures4.
 An organisation that does not plan for the infectious disease and health impacts of climate change does so at its own risk.